ashrafuzzaman/ashrafuzzaman.github.io/src/content/blog/CAP-consistency-vs-availability.md

 ## Sharding

-Sharding is an interesting technique to break apart document data, which are naturally disjoint, to different nodes.
-Although this is a multi master system but for each shard there is only one owner, this is why it is easier to achieve consistency.
+Sharding is an interesting technique to break apart document data across different nodes.
+The reason most document store has sharding is because documents are naturally disjoint unlike relational data or graph data.
+Through this you can achieve a multi master system but for each shard there is only one owner, this is why it is easier to achieve consistency.
 So mongoDb is a **CP** system.

 ![Mongodb Shards](@assets/blog/CAP-theorem/mongodb-shards.png)
 _Mongodb Shards_

+To access a data in a shard mongo goes to the primary node for the shard to write or read data from.
+Which is why mongo can ensure consistency giving up the availability.\
+\
+So what happens when the master is down for mongo?
+The writes are halt and a leader election is triggered to select the new master.